ChromiaProject/ft4-lib/README.md

-# FT4 Library: Chromia's Rell Module Manager
+# FT4 Library: Asset and Account Management for Chromia's Rell and TypeScript Environments

 ## Introduction

-FT4 Library is a robust toolkit designed for Rell modules in Chromia, a next-generation blockchain platform.
-This library serves as both a token provider and manager, offering a variety of operations.
-These include asset creation, token allocation, transfers, and even cross-chain transfers.
-Moreover, the library features foundational data structures for user accounts, independent of token operations.
+The FT4 Library functions as a comprehensive toolkit engineered for both Rell and TypeScript modules in the Chromia blockchain ecosystem.
+Specialising in asset and account management, the library provides a suite of operations including asset issuance, allocation, and transfers, extending even to cross-chain capabilities.
+Furthermore, it establishes foundational data structures for account management, designed to operate independently of asset-related activities.

 ## Features

-- **Asset Management**: Create and manage multiple types of tokens.
+- **Asset Management**: Facilitate the creation, allocation, and management of assets. **Asset Allocation and Transfers**: Perform secure and efficient asset transfers.
-- **Token Operations**: Allocate and transfer tokens with ease.
-- **Cross-Chain Transfers**: Seamlessly move assets across different blockchains.
+- **Cross-Chain Transfers**: Enable the movement of assets between distinct blockchains.
-- **User Account Management**: Manage user accounts with or without tokens.
+- **Account Management**: Oversee user accounts independently of asset activities.

 ## Repository Overview